alex-huff/Checkmate-Finder/README.md

 ![graph](https://user-images.githubusercontent.com/38389408/225073488-0eed7c2a-ff1c-4b13-97d2-2c3c4f978450.png)

 In this tree, blue dots represent game states.
 The leftmost dot is the initial game state.
 Assuming it's white's turn, each white line represents a move that white can make.
 If we are still below the check depth, we consider all possible moves that white can play.
 If we are above the check depth, only check moves are considered.
-Each black line is a valid move for black.
+Black lines are all valid moves that black can play.
 To have a forced checkmate, the entire tree must have this recursive property:

 (Initial state is at depth 0)
 - A leaf who is at an odd depth (blacks's turn), is a forced checkmate. (black has no possible moves)